 " End /root/.vimrc

-Create a new file /etc/nsswitch.conf by running the following:
+Create a new file /etc/nsswitch.conf containing the following:

 # Begin /etc/nsswitch.conf

 hosts: files dns

 ethers: db files

 Run the tzselect script and answer the questions regarding your timezone.
 When you're done, the script will give you the location of the timezone file you need.

 Create the /etc/localtime symlink by running:

 root:etc# ln -s ../usr/share/zoneinfo/<tzselect's output> \

 tzselect's output can be something like EST5EDT or Canada/Eastern.
 The symlink you would create with that information would be ln -s ../usr/share/zoneinfo/EST5EDT localtime or ln -s ../usr/share/zoneinfo/Canada/Eastern localtime

 By default the dynamic loader searches a few default paths for dynamic libraries, so there normally isn't a need for the /etc/ld.so.conf file unless you have extra directories in which you want the system to search for paths.
 The /usr/local/lib directory isn't searched through for dynamic libraries by default, so we want to add this path so when you install software you won't be suprised by them not running for some reason.